kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Instead of displaying it as Mashed + Animation Duration / Stagger Duration - 4, it will ; display as Animation Duration / Stagger Duration - 4 - Mashed
 useAlternativeStaggerMashProgressDisplay = false

+; Specify true or false.
+; When a May P or K Ball is on the screen, a circle is drawn around it, an extra point is displayed on the Ball, ; and, when May is airborne, an extra point is displayed in the center of body of May, and a line connecting that ; point to the extra point on the Ball is displayed.
+; When this setting is true, none of this is displayed. dontShowMayInteractionChecks = true

 ; A keyboard shortcut.
 ; Pressing this shortcut will show/hide the framebar window by changing the showFramebar setting.